eswlab/orphan-prediction/README.md

 ```

-Once complete, second round MAKER is run by modifying these lines in `maker_opts.ctl` file:
+Once complete, the second round of MAKER is run by modifying the following lines in `maker_opts.ctl` file:

 ```